tylerharter/cs320/s20/p1/README.md

 <img src="img/q11.png">

-**To get full points**, write a short comment here about which of the three test inputs in most useful for evaluating the wc.py program.
+**To get full points**, write a short comment here about which of the three test inputs is most useful for evaluating the wc.py program.

 ## Part 3: Benchmarking